-My main camera and only full frame camera.
-I use this for both video and stills, and I really enjoy it!
+My second shooter.
+I use this for both video and stills, and I still really enjoy it!
 It has gotten a lot of mixed reviews, but I think it’s generally an underrated camera.

 My latest addition is the pocket rocket.
 I don’t think it needs any more introducing, but if you want to check out my opinion on it from back when I first tested it, please check out this post and video “Will I be getting the Canon M50?”.

 Action camera that helps me get different angles and film decent footage on the go.
 Always with me whenever I’m out and about in nature.

 Canon RF 16 mm f2.8

 A great wide angle lens that is a lot of fun to shoot with.
 I use it for creative stills as well as some video work.

 This is my all-around lense.
 I use it both for landscapes, lifestyle and product photography, and I’m really happy with it.
 The image stabilisation is great, it’s super sharp, and even though it has a bit of vignetting, I’m really happy with it.

 A super nice pancake lense, that I use for filming, or whenever I want a slightly wider angle than the 50 mm.